splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 Runtime metrics
 -----------------

-Turn on AlwaysOn profiling to view the following runtime metrics are available:
+Instrument your back-end applications to send spans to Splunk APM to view runtime metrics.
+The following runtime metrics are available for Java, Node.js, and .NET in the service view.
+See :ref:`get-started-application`.

 * Memory usage
 * Allocation rate